 909 11 Ave.
 S.W., 403-245-7630, atcoblueflamekitchen.com

 Book ahead to reserve a table at this small Inglewood blues bar that hosts live music seven nights a week.
+They host both local performers and big name bands, so check out their website and see who is playing tonight.
 Spend the evening sharing Lousiana-style food (like breaded frog legs and gumbo) and dancing to the sweet sounds of blues and jazz.

 1429 9 Ave.
 S.E., 403-262-2666, thebluescan.com

-It doesn’t get much cuter than looking at furry animals, especially the four giant pandas arriving at the Calgary Zoo this May.
+It doesn’t get much cuter than looking at furry animals, especially the four giant pandas.
+So, grab your cute counterpart and set off to see everything the zoo has to offer.
+Check out the daily activities such as Zoo Snacks where you can watch and learn about various animal’s eating habits.
 During the winter holiday season, walk down the red-lit Lover’s Lane at Zoo Lights.

 210 St. George’s Dr. N.E., 800-588-9993, calgaryzoo.com

-This is where you go if you know already someone pretty well, since you’ll be eating your meal in complete darkness.
-You won’t be distracted by your phone and the experience will definitely make for some good laughs.
+This is where you go if you already know someone pretty well or want to get to know them a lot sooner, since you’ll be eating your meal in complete darkness.
+What makes this venue extra special, except for the fact that you’ll be using only your sense of taste and smell to enjoy your food, is that they hire legally blind servers.
+The concept of the restaurant is to give just a small understanding of what life is like for those visually impaired.
+Bonus: you won’t be distracted by your phone and the experience will definitely make for some good laughs.

 731 6 Ave.
 S.W., 403-287-1427, darktable.ca